Create a rule

 Create a rule that evaluates a CEL condition against incoming events and executes actions when matched.

-The order field controls evaluation priority: lower values are evaluated first.
-If order is omitted, it is auto-assigned to 10 above the current highest order in the program.
-No two active rules in the same program can share the same order value.
-When setting order manually, leave gaps between values (e.g. 10, 20, 30) so you can insert new rules between existing ones without reordering.
-Set stop_after_match to true if you want to prevent lower-priority rules from firing when this rule matches.
+The order field controls evaluation priority.
+Lower values are evaluated first.
+If omitted, order is auto-assigned above the current highest value in the program.
+No two active rules in the same program can share the same order.
+Leave gaps between values (e.g. 10, 20, 30) so you can insert new rules without reordering.

 A rule is created in ACTIVE status by default.
+You can also set it to SUSPENDED at creation.
+Rules cannot be created under an archived program.

 API key passed in the X-API-Key header.